-The Secondary Pneumonia is pneumonia as a secondary infection or as a super propagated infection of the bronchi.
-Involved pathogens are:
+The secondary pneumonia is pneumonia as a secondary infection or as a super propagated infection of the bronchi.
+The involved pathogens are:

 Classification of pneumonia according to the site of infection

-Since the germ reservoir varies from place to place, knowledge of the place of the infection can often be of immanent importance for the diagnosis and treatment.
+Since the germ reservoir varies from place to place, knowledge of the place of the infection can often be of imminent importance for the diagnosis and treatment.
 We, therefore, make the following distinctions:

 Community-acquired pneumonia (CAP)

-Pneumonia acquired outside of hospitals with the pathogens streptococcus pneumoniae, haemophilus influenzae, chlamydia pneumoniae, legionella.
+Pneumonia acquired outside of hospitals with the pathogens Streptococcus pneumoniae, Haemophilus influenzae, Chlamydia pneumoniae, and legionella.

 Hospital-acquired pneumonia (HAP)

-Pneumonia acquired during hospitalization with the pathogens Pseudomonas aeruginosa, enterobacter, E. coli, Proteus, Serratia, klebsiella pneumoniae.
+Pneumonia acquired during hospitalization with the pathogens Pseudomonas aeruginosa, enterobacter, Eschericia coli, proteus, serratia, and Klebsiella pneumoniae.